 How do you find that perfect dewy balance without looking oily?

-What are some of your favourite products to create your signature natural-glow look?
+What are some of your favorite products to create your signature natural-glow look?
 We’re flattered to see Leahlani serums in your kit!

 When looking for makeup to use over serums/oils, what do you look for?
 Any brands or ingredients that especially stand out or blend well?